Domnm/AoC-2020/README.md

-# Adevture of Code 2020
+# Adevnt of Code 2020

 These are my attempts to solve Adventure of Code 2020